mylamke/SQL-Explore-Ecommerce-Dataset/README.md

 | suche.t-online.de           | 1            | 1                   | 100         |
 | google.com.br               | 1            |                     |             |

-The aim of this table is bring out the answer which sources are driving the most traffic to the website.
-Besides that, the author want to analyze bounce rates to assess the quality of user engagement for each source.

- The table contains the columns below:

-- **`source`**: This column lists the sources of traffic to the website.
-- **`total_visits`**: The total number of visits from each source.
-- **`total_no_of_bounces`**: The total number of bounces from each source.
-- **`bounce_rate`**: The calculated bounce rate for each source, expressed as a percentage.

-The table provides an overview of website traffic from various sources, along with key metrics that help evaluate user engagement and behavior based on four elements: source, total_visits, total_no_of_bounces, bounce_rate.
-It is evident that Google website received the most traffic to the website at 38,400 visits in the first row .
-Out of these, 19,798 were single-page visits (bounces), resulting in a bounce rate of approximately 51.56%.
-Following that **(Direct)** took the second place at 19,891 visits from direct traffic, with 8,606 bounces, leading to a bounce rate of about 43.27%.
-**[Youtube.com](http://Youtube.com) website** had 6,351 visits from YouTube, with 4,238 bounces, resulting in a bounce rate of approximately 66.73%, which was higher than Google and Direct.
-However, "[search.mysearch.com](http://search.mysearch.com/)."  website had the lowest total visits but the highest bounce rate.
-It had a total of 12 visits with 11 bounces, resulting in a bounce rate of approximately 91.67%.
-This indicates that the majority of users who visited the website from this source left without interacting with any other pages.
-A high bounce rate from a source like "[search.mysearch.com](http://search.mysearch.com/)" suggests that users arriving from this source might not be finding the content they are looking for or that the landing page experience may not be engaging enough to encourage further exploration.
+The table provides an overview of website traffic from various sources and key metrics that help evaluate user engagement and behavior based on four elements: source, total_visits, total_no_of_bounces, bounce_rate.
+Google website received the most traffic to the website at 38,400 visits in the first row.
+Of these, 19,798 were single-page visits (bounces), resulting in a bounce rate of approximately 51.56%.
+Following that Direct website took second place at 19,891 visits from direct traffic, with 8,606 bounces, leading to a bounce rate of about 43.27%.
+Thereafter, the Youtube.com website had 6,351 visits, with 4,238 bounces, resulting in a bounce rate of approximately 66.73%, higher than Google and Direct.
+However, search.mysearch.com website had the lowest total visits but the highest bounce rate.
+It had 12 visits with 11 bounces, resulting in a bounce rate of approximately 91.67%.
+This indicates that most users who visited the website from this source left without interacting with other pages.
+A high bounce rate from a source like search.mysearch.com suggests that users arriving from this source might not find the content they are looking for or that the landing page experience may not be engaging enough to encourage further exploration.
 It's important to note that while addressing high bounce rates is essential, the context of the source and user behavior should be thoroughly analyzed to determine the most effective strategies for improvement.

-A lower bounce rate generally indicates that users are more engaged with the website content, while a higher bounce rate may suggest that users are leaving the site after viewing only a single page.
+Because a lower bounce rate generally indicates that users are more engaged with the website content, while a higher bounce rate may suggest that users are leaving the site after viewing only a single page.

 **6.3 Revenue by traffic source by week, by month in June 2017**
 ~~~~sql